ENRG: Eating disorders and Nutrition Research Group

 Lyza Norton (opens in a new window)

-Adjunct Research Fellow, Western Sydney University
+Research Fellow, Western Sydney University

 Treehouse Nutrition Services – Director

-Dr Norton has extensive clinical experience as a Paediatric Dietitian working across the acute and community sectors in the area of eating disorders, over the past two decades.
-She is passionate about integrating preventive interventions within the wider community and has a research interest in co-design, the early years, food communication and preventive interventions.
+Dr Lyza Norton has extensive clinical experience as a Paediatric Dietitian working across the acute and community sectors in the area of eating disorders, over the past two decades.
+She is passionate about integrating preventive interventions within the wider community and has research interests in co-design, the early years, food communication and preventive interventions.
 Her PhD; Promoting positive food parenting practices for disordered eating prevention: Adopting a knowledge translation approach, has resulted in an innovative intervention designed for use in child health services.

 • Orcid (opens in a new window)